Two weeks removed from ‘minor’ knee surgery DK Metcalf says he’s now 100%

 But if he promises to play as much as asked, Metcalf isn’t setting any other expectations just yet.

-“Just going in there just to have fun and pull off a W,’’ Metcalf said.
+“Just going in there just to have fun and pull off a ‘W,’ ’’ Metcalf said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.